 One way to keep chronic pains at bay is to invest in the best mattress for back pain.
 Because people commonly experience back, neck, and hip pain, finding a bed that promotes healthy spinal alignment can alleviate discomfort in all areas of the body.
 The best mattresses for back pain are usually built with zoned support technologies to facilitate proper posture and prevent you from sleeping in wonky positions.
 The better your spinal health, the less pain you should experience.

 Minimizing Stress at Night

 There are a few stress management techniques that you can use at night to help calm yourself or take your mind off of things.
-A few of the ones that have been found helpful include progressive muscle relaxation, deep breathing, visualization and mindfulness meditation.
+A few of the ones that have been found helpful include progressive muscle relaxation, deep breathing, and visualization.

 - Progressive muscle relaxation involves gradually tensing and releasing different groups of muscles and gradually relaxing.
 If you’re new to this technique try this PMR exercise by Dr. Michael Breus.